 The income tax rate expats in Portugal pay depends on their residency status and employment situation.
 In Portugal, non-residents are generally taxed at a flat rate of 25 percent on their Portuguese-sourced income.

 Residents are subject to progressive tax rates based on their worldwide income.
-However, some residents are also registered in the Non-Habitual Residency (NHR) regime, which offers beneficial tax treatment for ten years.
+However, some residents are also registered in the Non-Habitual Residency (NHR) regime, which, as discussed previously, offers beneficial tax treatment for ten years.
 Personal income tax, or Imposto sobre o Rendimento das Pessoas Singulares (IRS), applies to Portuguese residents and non-residents earning Portuguese-sourced income.

 The resident income tax rates for 2024 are as follows: